The Best Smart Light Strips of 2021

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-The LIFX Lightstrip with Color Zones impressed us from the very beginning.
-In what felt like a blink of an eye, we had these RGBW LED lights connected to Amazon Alexa, Google Assistant, and Apple HomeKit.
-Using one of the three major smart assistants, you can use voice control to turn the lights on/off, change the color, and adjust the brightness.
-Additionally, the strip is instantly responsive when controlled using the Lifx app on iOS and Android devices (keep in mind that HomeKit is only available on Apple smartphones and tablets).
+The LIFX Lightstrip with Color Zones impressed us from the start.
+In what felt like a blink of an eye, we had these RGBW LED lights connected to Amazon Alexa, Google Assistant, and Apple HomeKit, using voice control to turn the lights on/off, change the color, and adjust the brightness.
+Additionally, the strip is instantly responsive when controlled with the Lifx app on iOS and Android devices (keep in mind that HomeKit is only available on Apple smartphones and tablets).

-At 1400 lumens, these weren't the most radiant lights we tested, but we had no issues illuminating a dark room even at 30% brightness.
+At 1,400 lumens, these weren't the most radiant lights we tested, but we had no issues illuminating a dark room even at 30% brightness.
 The best thing about this light strip, and what sets it apart from most others, is that it offers eight different color zones.
 Each zone can be set to a different color (there are millions to choose from), allowing you to get creative with your custom lighting setup.
 The strip light is available for purchase in two lengths: 40 inches and 80 inches.
-Additional 40-inch extension strips can be added up to 33 feet, or you can cut the strip down to a smaller size.
+Additional 40-inch extension strips can be added for up to 33 feet, or you can cut the strip down to a smaller size.

-The Lifx app is loaded with useful controls like scheduling, groups, and a bevy of fun light effects and preset color themes that never get old.
-You can even create an immersive movie night experience at home by enabling the visualizer effect in the Lifx app, which makes the lights dance to the beat of a song or sound of a movie (your phone or tablet must be in the same room as the sound for this to work).
-By far the biggest downside is that the Lifx app does not offer two-factor authentication, a helpful security feature that alerts you if someone tries to gain access to your account.
+The Lifx app is loaded with useful controls like scheduling, grouping, and accessing a bevy of fun lighting effects and preset color themes.
+You can even create an immersive movie night experience at home by enabling the visualizer effect in the Lifx app, which makes the lights dance to the beat of a song or sound of a movie via your phone or tablet's microphone.

-Overall, the Lifx light strip is the best you can buy because it works with all three major smart assistants, offers impressively cool lighting features and effects, and color zones for a completely customizable lighting experience.
+One thing to note: the app does not offer two-factor authentication, a helpful security feature that alerts you if someone tries to gain access to your account.

-With the option to connect over Wi-Fi or via Bluetooth, Govee’s Wi-Fi RGB LED Strip Lights offer a slew of fun and useful lighting features, a quick and simple setup, and an all-around pleasant user experience at a very affordable price.
-The Govee app offers email account verification, an important security feature that notifies you when someone attempts to log in to your account.
+That point aside, the Lifx light strip is the best you can buy because it works with all three major smart assistants, offers impressively cool lighting features and effects, and color zones for a completely customizable lighting experience.

-But by far the coolest feature of these string lights is that the built-in microphone syncs with whatever sound is playing—be it from a speaker, TV, or the sound of your voice—the light pattern adapts to the beat.
-There's no special pairing or extras required to access this feature.
-To make these lights boogie, select the Music scene in the Govee Home app.
+With the option to connect over Wi-Fi or Bluetooth, Govee’s RGB LED Strip Lights offer a slew of fun and useful lighting features, quick and simple setup, and an all-around pleasant user experience at a very affordable price.
+The newer version offers two 32.8-foot rolls of strip lights, which are all connected to one power adapter and can be trimmed to size to fit your space.

-Another handy extra included with this set is a pack of support clips and nails to hold the light strip in place.
-It’s particularly useful if you want to secure the lights underneath your kitchen cabinets, but for most uses, the adhesive strip will be enough to hold the strip lights securely in place.
+But our favorite feature of these (and other) strips is the ability to use your device’s microphone to sync to the beat with whatever sound is playing—be it from a speaker, TV, or your own voice.

-The strip on these lights is the thinnest of any strip light we tested and feels more like very thick duct tape.
-While that may sound like a bad thing, it actually makes these lights easier to install and maneuver around corners.
-However, we wouldn’t recommend moving these more than once.
-Because of their thin design, they can become flimsy and break if moved too many times.
+On the downside, these lights have the thinnest strip of any we tested.
+While it makes these lights easier to install and maneuver around corners we wouldn’t recommend moving these more than once or twice—they’re just too flimsy.
+Additionally, like many strips on our list, the Govee do not offer two-factor authentication for improved security.

-Overall, this light strip is responsive, maintains a strong and reliable connection, and offers many useful features at a fraction of the price of other smart strip lights we tested.
+That said, if you’re looking to add an affordable splash of color to your home, Govee’s RGB LED Strip Lights offer fantastic value.
+They're bright, responsive, and boast plenty of useful features at a fraction of the price of other smart strip lights we tested.

 Hi, I’m Rachel Murphy, Reviewed’s smart home staff writer.
 I live in a smart home that’s full of smart home devices like cameras, plugs, speakers, and an oven.
-During my tenure at Reviewed, I’ve tested smart plugs, smart water leak detectors, and other gadgets that can be controlled remotely or via smart assistants such as Amazon’s Alexa, Google Assistant, and Apple HomeKit.
+During my tenure at Reviewed, I’ve tested smart plugs, smart water leak detectors, and other gadgets that can be controlled remotely or via smart assistants such as Amazon Alexa, Google Assistant, and Siri.

 The Tests